dapngn/vimfiles/README.markdown

 -----
 1. Place pathogen.vim in ~/vimfiles/autoload
 2. When cloning be sure to use --recursive flag to get all of the submodules.
-3. source ~/.vimrc and ~/.gvimrc to the repos root .vimrc and .gvimrc respectively.
+3. Source ~/.vimrc and ~/.gvimrc to the repos root .vimrc and .gvimrc respectively.